bunceandbean/bunceandbean.github.io/docs/about.md

 permalink: /about/
 ---

 Hi!
-I'm Ben Lilley, an undergraduate mathematics and computer science student at Purdue University.
+I'm Ben Lilley, an undergraduate computer science student at Purdue University.
 My about section is mostly just a more stylized resume, or perhaps a less stylized LinkedIn profile.
 Feel free to [email me](mailto:benlilleydev@gmail.com) or reach out to me on [LinkedIn](https://www.linkedin.com/in/ben-lilley-).

-## `Software Engineering Intern` @ Moser Consulting _05/2023 - Present_

-* Working with Moser's Application Services team to help develop Moser Labs, a software suite of internal tools for Moser employees and admins to utilize.
-* Currently building Moser Labs applications using `TypeScript` and `React`, the `PrimeReact` library, `Docker`,  `PostgreSQL`, and `GraphQL`.
-* Developing software in an `Agile`-based (`Scrum`) team where sprint deliverables are a priority.

-## `Undergraduate Teaching Assistant` @ Purdue University _01/2023 - 05/2023_
+## `Undergraduate Teaching Assistant` @ Purdue University _01/2023 - Present_

-* Undergraduate Teaching Assistant for CS 18200 (Foundations of Computer Science).
+* Undergraduate Teaching Assistant for CS 18200 (Foundations of Computer Science) for two semesters (Spring, Fall 2023).
 * Assisted students in learning proofs, logic, set theory, algorithms, graph theory, and the theory of computation.
 * Ran office hours and PSO sessions where I led students in effectively learning the content.
 * Helped design and facilitate homework problems and extra study materials.

+## `Software Engineering Intern` @ Moser Consulting _05/2023 - 08/2023_

+* Worked with Moser's Application Services team to help develop Moser Labs, a software suite of internal tools for Moser employees and admins to utilize.
+* Built Moser Labs applications using `TypeScript` and `React`, the `PrimeReact` library, `Docker`,  `PostgreSQL`, and `GraphQL`.
+* Developed software in an `Agile`-based (`Scrum`) team where sprint deliverables were a priority.

 ## `Software Engineering Intern` @ Counterpart _05/2022 - 08/2022_